kcorless/Hammed/README.md

    - Marked as **read**
    - A reply is optionally sent (or saved to Drafts, depending on config)
    - A full audit log is written to `HamDebugLog.txt`
+   - If it **should** be in your whitelist but it is not, see the AddWL macro below

 ### Logging